How to Substitute Ground Flax Seed for Egg

 Flax seed eggs can be substituted for regular eggs in many recipes.

 There comes a time in every baker’s life when comfort baking is needed, but the egg carton is empty.
 In more extreme times, we may need sustenance for our family but have to conserve eggs.
 Or, perhaps you have a vegan friend coming to dinner.
-In any of these instances, there is a shelf-stable, pantry supply that can save us in a pinch – FLAX.
+In any of these instances, a shelf-stable pantry supply can save us in a pinch – FLAX.

 What is Flax?

 Before using flax as a substitute for eggs, it needs to be ground.
 Ground flax allows your body to access all of its nutrients.
-Grinding also creates more of a fine powder that can collect and absorb water, thus creating a similar texture to that of an egg.
+Grinding also creates a finer powder that can collect and absorb water, thus creating a texture similar to an egg’s.

-We prefer to buy flax seed because it is cheaper (especially when purchased in bulk) and lasts longer.
-Ground flax should be stored in the refrigerator and can lose nutritional value as it gets older.
+We prefer flax seed because it is cheaper (especially in bulk) and lasts longer.
+Ground flax should be stored in the refrigerator and can lose nutritional value as it ages.

 How to Make a Flax Egg

-Making a flax seed egg substitute is quite easy, but there are a few tips that will help you be successful.
+Making a flax seed egg substitute is quite easy, but a few tips will help you succeed.

 For each egg you want to substitute with a flax egg, you’ll need: